c-cSkipping Business Process Mapping (BPM) before an ERP Implementation is unnecessarily risky!

 3. Implement unnecessary customisations & apps that add limited value to your organisation

 Having no idea of what processes are most critical to your business can have vendors identify other low hanging fruit and pressure you into additional add on software or customisations for functionality that may not actually be of any real value to your organisation.
 Without a baseline process to compare against, you are left open to their hype.
-When BPM is used in conjunction with a PAS, the risk of having bad partners and unneeded customisations and add-ons is greatly reduced (Read more about Planning and Scoping here).
+When BPM is used in conjunction with an Implementation Planning and Readiness phase, the risk of having bad partners and unneeded customisations and add-ons is greatly reduced (Read more about Planning and Scoping here).

 4. Prolong internal decisions on how things should be done

-If you have no expectations of what the future state holds you will most likely revert to the old way of working when you become overwhelmed with all the different ways consultant shows you their system could handle a process.
+If you have no expectations of what the future state holds you will most likely revert to the old ways of working when you become overwhelmed with all the different ways your consultants show you their system could handle a process.
 Trust us, we have seen this happen.
 In the heat of the design sessions when an implementer shows you 5 or 6 different ways to do something, many subject matter experts will just explain how they currently do things and ask the consultant to do it that way, not realising the very reason that the system is being implemented is to improve that process.

-This misalignment of expectations can lead to lengthy process discussions during the design stage of the implementation or during the planning and scoping phase of the project that can inevitably prolong the process and push out the budget as time is taken to come to an agreed way of working, the difference is at the stage you have already contracted the solution consultants and are paying for their time too.
+This misalignment of expectations can lead to lengthy process discussions during during the planning and readiness phase and the design stage of the implementation that can often prolong the process and push out the budget as time is taken to agree new ways of working, the difference is at the stage you have already contracted the solution consultants and are paying for their time too.

-To make the matter worse if you try to rush a decision on misaligned processes during the planning, scoping and design just to push a head and reduce the consulting costs, then there is an increased risk of resistance if the people who are impacted by the process change are not engaged (see the complexity of change management risk below).
+To make the matter worse if you try to rush a decision on misaligned processes during the planning & readiness phase or design stage just to push ahead and reduce the consulting costs, then there is an increased risk of resistance if the people who are impacted by the process change are not engaged (see the complexity of change management risk below).

-This is the most likely of the risks to eventuate when BPMI is not done before selection and implementation and is the cause of many other pain points in the process.
+This is the most likely of the risks to eventuate when BPMI is not done before selection and implementation.

 5. Increase the scope and cost of the Software Implementation